-Please also refer to our, Anti Bullying, Equality and Diversity, online safety policies.
+Please also refer to Perran-ar-Worthal CP School, Anti Bullying, Equality and Diversity, online safety policies.

 6.9 Sexual Violence and sexual harassment between children in schools and colleges

 Our school has a zero tolerance to sexual harassment and sexual violence.
 It is never acceptable and will never be tolerated.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.